micromata/Baumeister/README.md

 This should return something like the following in case Node.js and npm is already installed:

-	v6.10.2
+	v8.1.0

-If that isn’t the case you have to install Node.js first.
+If this isn’t the case you have to install Node.js first.
 On OS X we strongly recommend installing Node via [Homebrew](https://brew.sh/) or [Node Version Manager](https://github.com/creationix/nvm).
 Not just because it’s easier to switch versions but also because you prevent potential permission problems when running npm.

 ### Gulp